The Senate met at 1:30 p.m., the Speaker in the chair.

 Further, the report stated that it is "not credible to go forward with any regulatory regime without adequate capacity to satisfy the regulatory requirements."
 Bill S-11 does nothing to provide First Nations with the resources and capacity to modernize water systems on reserves.
 Instead, it outlines powers and the mechanism of regulations.

 First Nations and First Nation organizations across Canada have all agreed that this problem is the fundamental flaw in Bill S-11.
-It is unfair and irresponsible first, to create these regulations and then, provide nothing in terms of resources to meet them.
-For the record, I have met with vice chiefs Watson and Lerat from the Federation of Saskatchewan Indian Nations and they see serious flaws in Bill S-11 and think it should be withdrawn or stopped.
+It is unfair and irresponsible first to create these regulations and then provide nothing in terms of resources to meet them.
+For the record, I have met with Vice Chiefs Watson and Lerat from the Federation of Saskatchewan Indian Nations and they see serious flaws in Bill S-11 and think it should be withdrawn or stopped.

-Another question raised by the Institute of Governance report, and a concern among many First Nations, is to what extent First Nations now become liable for regulatory non-compliance and resulting implications.
+Another question raised by the Institute on Governance report, and a concern among many First Nations, is to what extent First Nations now become liable for regulatory non-compliance and resulting implications.
 Bill S-11 is unclear on these issues.

 Honourable senators, members of the Standing Senate Committee on Aboriginal Peoples are familiar with the problem of safe drinking water on First Nations reserves.
 In 2007, we released a report on this very issue.
 The report concluded with two clear recommendations.
 The first was that Indian and Northern Affairs Canada conduct a complete review of water systems on reserves and dedicate the necessary funds to provide for the identified resource needs.

 As Dr. Harry Swain, the chair of the expert panel, stated in the report of the Standing Senate Committee on Aboriginal Peoples in 2007, Safe Drinking Water for First Nations: